-This post is presented to identify for our students who is responsible for determining the liability and cleanup enforcement under the Comprehensive Environment Response, Compensation and Liability Act (CERCLA), also known as the Superfund Act of 1996.
+In this post, we will identify who is responsible for determining the liability and cleanup enforcement under the Comprehensive Environment Response Compensation and Liability Act (CERCLA), also known as the Superfund Act of 1996.
 We will also define Potentially responsible parties.

 Under the 1976 Toxic Substance Control Act, as well as as the Resource Conservation and Recovery Act, the Environmental Protection Agency (EPA) was charged with regulating potentially hazardous chemicals.
 The same year the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) was passed that created liability for any party involved in creating a toxic waste site as regulated by the EPA.

 These laws also created defenses that can be used to defend a land owner against actions.
 In this piece we will focus on the enforcement under the Act.